-If you can cope will all the above you’ll be in for an thrilling ride!
+If you can cope will all the above in a Bangalore auto rickshaw, you’ll be in for an thrilling ride!
 There’s something about riding around in an open auto that makes you feel like you’re part of Bangalore street life, rather than in a capsule protected and hidden from the apparent chaos.
 Our little ones love the autos and find it surprisingly relaxing.
 The youngest often falls asleep(!), leaving the parents to sit back and enjoy the ride.

 *The feature photo was actually taken in Hampi, where the roads are MUCH quieter than Bangalore and both our boys experienced driving an auto!

 To read more about travelling India with young kids, head to our India page.

 Where would we be without our trusted Lonely Planet.